LTTLabsOSS/markbench-tests/procyon_ai_text_generation/README.md

-# 3DMark
+# UL Procyon AI Text Generation

-Runs one of the 3DMark benchmark scenes and reads the Performance Graphics Score result from the output.
+Runs the UL Procyon AI Text Generation benchmark using a specified engine and reads the Performance Score result from the output.

 ## Prerequisites

 - Python 3.10+
-- 3DMark Professional Edition installed in default location and activated.
+- UL Procyon installed in default location and activated with at least the AI tests
-- Desired benchmarks are downloaded,.
+- AI Text Generation Benchmark DLC installed

 ## Options

-- `--benchmark` Specifies the benchmark to run.
+- `--engine` Specifies the hardware to benchmark.

 ## Output

 report.json
-- `test`: The name of the selected benchmark
-- `score`: 3DMark gpu score
 - `start_time`: number representing a timestamp of the test's start time in milliseconds
 - `end_time`: number representing a timestamp of the test's end time in milliseconds
+- `test`: The name of the selected benchmark
+- `test_version`: The version of the benchmark
+- `procyon_version`: The version of Procyon used
+- `score`: The text generation scores